harv123/SkiaSharp/README.md

 SkiaSharp is a cross-platform 2D graphics API for .NET platforms based on Google's Skia Graphics Library ([skia.org](https://skia.org/)).
-It provides a comprehensive 2D API that can be used across mobile, server and desktop models to render images.
+It provides a comprehensive 2D API that can be used across mobile, server as well as desktop models to render images.

 SkiaSharp provides cross-platform bindings for: